sedhossein/clean-code-with-clear-coder/README.md

 - teamworking and pair programming are important soft skills that the most of programmers can not do that! improve these skills special in the crisis times.

+- one of most important rules in each groups or work places, is having friendly atomospher. make it in your team.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna